 Whiplash Injury: What Can a Chiropractor Offer

 The degree of damage can range from minor to severe.
-As if the initial injury were not bad enough, the response of the body post injury can further complicate matters.
-After the injury muscles in and around the area respond to by contracting in spasm to splint and stabilize the area.
-This limits movement of the head and neck and is the body’s noble efforts to prevent movement and further injury.
-Essentially the body attempts to make its soft collar to limit motion of the head and neck.
-Unfortunately, this can eventually lead to chronic pain, inflammation, stiffness and loss of range of motion.
+As if the initial injury were not bad enough, the response of the body post-injury can further complicate matters.
+After the injury muscles in and around the area respond to by contracting in spasms to splint and stabilize the area.
+This limits the movement of the head and neck and is the body’s noble effort to prevent movement and further injury.
+Essentially the body attempts to make its soft collar to limit the motion of the head and neck.
+Unfortunately, this can eventually lead to chronic pain, inflammation, stiffness, and loss of range of motion.

 Whiplash is usually associated with an automobile accident, but it can occur in many other instances.
 Whiplash can also be caused by things such as a fall, or an impact or collision in a sporting event or recreational activity.
 Some examples are a fall from a horse, a collision in football, or an impact experienced in basketball, boxing, or hockey.

 What are some of the symptoms of whiplash?
 A Headache is a frequent symptom of a cervical strain.
 In addition to headaches and neck pain, other symptoms of whiplash may include: